PhoenixTales/phoenix-docs/index.md

 Arbax, Avallach, Auronen
 ```

-In the early stages of development we created what later would become the [Gothic Archive](https://gothicarchive.org) by collecting as much pre-release material as possible to research the original vision of what we summarise as the "Gothic Alpha".
-In course of this work we decided to prepare and present it in form of a website for the community.
+In the early stages of development we created what later would become the [Gothic Archive](https://gothicarchive.org) by collecting as much pre-release material as possible to research the original vision of what we summarise as the “Gothic Alpha”.
+In the course of this work we decided to prepare and present it in the form of a website to the community.

 All the research of said material and our own game design derived from it are extensively documented in the design concept at hand.
-In the same way as we made our Archive public source we have decided to release our design docs as well in form of a website.
+In the same way as we have made our Archive public source we have decided to release our design docs as well in the form of a website.
 It is our own minimal online documentation solution, where the index serves as the navigation.
-Documents are written in markdown and automatically formated to HTML, often complemented by appended spreadsheets.
+Documents are written in markdown and are automatically formatted as HTML, often complemented by spreadsheets appended.
 It is easy to contribute [via git](https://github.com/PhoenixTales/phoenix-docs), so everyone can collaborate with us in our research.
 Since we target an international audience and are an international team <!--(from Germany, Poland, Romania, Czechia and with associations to Ukraine, Russia and Slovakia)--> we write the documentation in english.

 A long-term goal is a physical publication of the concept after the release of the game.

 <p class="subtext blueinfo">Please note that the Design Concept is an ongoing documentation of the project since 2016.
 It is <strong class="demonic">work in progress</strong>.
 Many documents are currently rewritten and will be unlocked over time.
-Just plot documents will not be published before the release of the game.
-Due to the current work on the order and internal structure of documents, regular changes to the index are to be expected.</p>
+Just documents related to the plot will not be published before the release of the game.
+Due to the current work on the order and internal structure of the documents, regular changes to the index are to be expected.</p>

 ## Document Structure